asyncapi/generator/docs/usage.md

 weight: 30
 ---

-There are two ways you can use the Generator.
-Find your preferred method below:
+There are two ways to use the Generator:
 - [Generator CLI](#generator-in-cli)
 - [Generator library](#generator-library)